fedora-java/javapackages-bootstrap/README.md

 * `modello` - invokes Modello tool to generate code from data models.

+* `sisu` - JSR-330 indexer, searches compiled classes for JSR-330
+  components annotated with `javax.inject.Named` and generates Sisu index for them, allowing Sisu to use these components for dependency injection.

-* `cdc` - component descriptor creator, extracts Plexus and Sisu component descriptors from Javadoc comments or Java annotations, enabling Sisu and Plexus to discover and load components implemented by the module.
+* `plexus` - Plexus component descriptor creator, extracts Plexus component descriptors from Javadoc comments or Java annotations, enabling Plexus to discover and load components implemented by the module.

 * `pdc` - plugin descriptor creator, invokes Maven Plugin Tools to generate plugin descriptors, allowing module to be used as a Maven